holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexIterators.rst

    If solely a postorder traversal is needed the :dox:`BottomUpIterator BottomUp Iterator` should be preferred as it is more memory efficient.
    Please note that the BottomUp Iterator is only applicable to :dox:`IndexEsa` indices.

-..
-TODO: Dave has to integrate teh SuffixTree definition here.

 .. tip::

-   A relaxed suffix tree (see [[Tutorial/Indices/SuffixTree| definition]]) is a suffix tree after removing the $ characters and empty edges.
+   A relaxed suffix tree (see :ref:`suffix-tree`) is a suffix tree after removing the $ characters and empty edges.
    For some bottom-up algorithms it would be better not to remove empty edges and to have a one-to-one relationship between leaves and suffices.
    In that cases you can use the tags PreorderEmptyEdges or PostorderEmptyEdges instead of Preorder or Postorder or EmptyEdges for the TopDown Iterator.